1502shivam-singh/Algorithms/README.md

 # Algorithms
-Algorithms implemented by me from scratch - Well known algorithms and algorithms developed by me
+Algorithms implemented by me from scratch - Well known algorithms and algorithms developed by me.

 including various widely used data structures.